superKalo/super-repo/README.md

 ## :+1: Contributing
 I'm open to ideas and suggestions!
 If you want to contribute or simply you've cought a bug - you can either open an issue or clone the repository, tweak the `src/index.js` file and fire a Pull Request.

-There are no *fancy* build steps.
+To generate the distribution files (in the `lib/` directory), run `npm install` and then simply do `npm run build`.

 ## :oncoming_police_car: License